RAW File Format

 To do so, you will have to save the output in an intermediate format (e.g. CSV) and use our sample metavision_evt2_raw_file_encoder

-to generate a new RAW file based on EVT2 (We don’t provide any encoder for EVT3 format as its compressed nature makes it difficult to be re-created from an uncompressed CSV file).
+to generate a new RAW file based on EVT2 (we don’t provide any encoder for EVT3 format as its compressed nature makes it difficult to be re-created from an uncompressed CSV file).

 Note